ania221B/ania221B/README.md

 ### 😄&nbsp;Welcome!

-My name is Ania, I'm a self-taguht frontend developer form Poland.
-I build websites and apps.
+My name is Ania, I'm a frontend developer form Poland.
+I build websites.
 I have strong understanding of the building blocks of the web - **HTML, CSS & JavaScript** - so my projects are **responsive** and catch the user's eye with **simple yet fun effects**, which are always made to be **performant**.

 So far I've completed 16 challenges from [Frontend Mentor](https://www.frontendmentor.io/home).
 You can check them out [here](https://www.frontendmentor.io/profile/ania221B/solutions).